 Loss of appetite, also called anorexia, is one of the most common symptoms during cancer treatment.
-It can appear at any time during treatment or the disease.
+It can appear at any time during treatment or during the disease.
 It is important to pay special attention if it is prolonged over time because it can affect the patient’s nutritional status.

 Take advantage of the time of day when appetite is at its highest to include the most energetic and nutritious foods.

 Accessible for snacking; food left in the field of vision may be consumed more frequently: grapes, bananas, tangerines, cherries, strawberries, a bowl of popcorn or a bag of breadsticks (white, wholemeal or with seeds), some biscuits, dried fruit (walnuts, hazelnuts, almonds, pine nuts, pistachios, cashews…) or dried fruit (dried apricots, prunes, sultanas, banana, coconut).
-Also, keep Greek or protein-rich yoghurts in the fridge.

-Always drink in between meals and drink more nutritious liquids, such as fruit juices or fruit and vegetable smoothies.
+Always drink in between meals and drink more nutritious liquids, such as natural fruit juices or fruit and vegetable smoothies.

 Serving food on a large plate can give the feeling that there is less food, which can help make it easier to eat.

-Keep in mind the appearance and presentation of meals and including a variety of colours, textures and smells will also help to improve acceptance.
+Keep in mind the appearance and presentation of meals, and including a variety of colours, textures and smells will also help to improve acceptance.

 Have meals ready to avoid cooking every day.